hashiprobr/nfp-java-rest/README.md

 Why this method returns an integer?
 Because `SumEndpoint` is an endpoint of integers, as established by the choice of `Integer` as its parameter.
-If a client wants to "GET /sum", it is assumed that it wants to get an integer.
+If a client wants to `GET /sum`, it is assumed that it wants to get an integer.

 For the same reason, the `post` and `put` methods receive an integer...